 Final Thoughts On Corn and the Keto Diet

-Because an ear of corn has 27 grams of carbs, you can’t eat it on a keto diet.
+Because an ear of corn has 23 grams of net carbs, you can’t eat it on a keto diet.

 However, you don’t have to actually eat corn on the cob to enjoy the flavor.
 My secret is to add corn extract to recipes like keto corn tortillas, cornbread and corn dogs.
 I find that this gives your meals a yummy taste, and if you’re a fan of corn, you won’t notice the difference.